View All Our Labs

 We use experiments and draw on game theory to answer questions such as:

-- What do children consider fair in different situations and at different ages?
+- What kinds of situations do children consider fair at different ages?

-- How do culture and learning influence the concept of fairness?
+- How does culture influence the concept of fairness?

 - How do children come to understand ownership and private property?